tlshaheen/api_docs/doc/people_api.md

 Search Endpoint
 ---------------
 Search for people with non-unique traits of their first and last names, and their primary address city and state.
-A maximum of 20 people will be returned.

 GET /api/v1/people/search